Charlotte Journalism: Motels Zine

 Illustration Process

-I got to work with a paper trimmer and some double-sided tape
+I set to work with a paper trimmer and some double-sided tape to assemble a fresh batch of zines.

 Zines in Print

-The Charlotte Journalism Collaborative distributed the finished zines at the BOOM Charlotte Arts Festival in Camp North End, sharing the project’s story with a broad audience of local arts supporters and community members.
+The Charlotte Journalism Collaborative distributed the finished zines at the 2024 BOOM Charlotte Arts Festival in Camp North End, sharing the project’s story with a broad audience of local arts supporters and community members.

 Previous